REAN-Foundation/rean-health-guru-app/docs/release_docs/AHA_Platform_Deployment_Workflows.md

 #### Android-Release-Alpha

-Android-Release-Alpha job will be performing the following steps.
+The Android-Release-Alpha job will be performing the following steps:

 * This job sets up Fastlane, downloads the build artifacts from the "Android-BuildApp" job, and publishes the Android App Bundle (AAB) to the alpha release track on the Google Play Store.

 #### iOS-BuildApp

-the iOS-BuildApp job will be performing the following steps.
+The iOS-BuildApp job will be performing the following steps:

 * For uploading artifact this job uses [upload-artifact@v2](https://github.com/marketplace/actions/upload-a-build-artifact)
 * This job sets up the built environment, including Flutter and Fastlane configurations, configures dependencies, and builds the IOS app in the "uat" flavor, signs the build using Fastlane, and uploads the artifacts for further use in the workflow or deployment processes